 For the LA written test, you must answer at least 80% of the questions correctly, which comes out to a total of 32 questions

-You may apply for a permit in Louisiana when you are at least 14 years and 9 months old.
+You may apply for a permit in Louisiana when you are 15 years old.

 You can get your license in Louisiana when you have waited at least 6 months after you received your permit.